openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## `presentation_definition_uri` Parameter {#request_presentation_definition_uri}

 `presentation_definition_uri` is used to retrieve the Presentation Definition from the resource at the specified URL, rather than being passed by value.
 The AS will send a GET request without additional parameters.
-The ressource MUST be exposed without further need to authenticate or authorize.
+The resource MUST be exposed without further need to authenticate or authorize.

 The protocol for the `presentation_definition_uri` MUST be HTTPS.